sebakremis/TradeSentinel/README.md

 ## 📈 Example use case
-- **Real-time monitoring:** A trading desk tracks intraday PnL and risk exposure.
-- **Limit alerts:** Notifications trigger when VaR exceeds limits or PnL breaches thresholds.
-- **Post-trade review:** Historical data supports trend analysis and daily reviews.
+- **Intraday PnL tracking**: Monitor live portfolio PnL and key metrics during market hours to quickly spot drawdowns or performance spikes.
+- **On-demand CSV snapshots**: Export the current portfolio metrics view to CSV for quick sharing, further analysis, or archiving as a daily snapshot.

 ---